 - Provide consistent funding for services throughout Minnesota.

 These goals will result in a more streamlined, simplified and person-centered service system for people with disabilities in Minnesota.
+See the Waiver Reimagine: Simplifying the service menu webpage for more information about DHS’ work to simplify the service menu, including case studies and specific examples of the transition.

 The 2017 Minnesota Legislature required DHS to conduct two studies to identify efficiencies, simplifications and improvements to the four home and community-based service (HCBS) waiver programs for people with disabilities.
 For information about these studies, visit Waiver Reimagine reports.